nvjob/viking-village-nvjob-sky-water-stc/README.md

 ### Prerequisites

-To work on the project, you will need a Unity version of at least 2019.1.0f2 (64-bit).
+To work on the project, you will need a Unity version of at least 2019.1.8f1 (64-bit).

 ### Information

-The movement of the waves is carried out using global shader variables:
+After downloading the repository, unzip the "Lighting Data.zip" archive, which is located in the "\Assets\Scenes\" directory.